The Last Thing I Put On, Are My Shoes.

 The assumption about male TV sports broadcaster or news anchors is, the pants don’t match the suite.
-We joke that pants are optional in a zoom meeting as the webcam only broadcasts the top 1/3 of our body.
+We joke that pants are optional in a zoom meeting as the webcam only broadcasts our body’s top 1/3.

 “Yes, I wear shoes.
 But because I’m shooting a 3/4 view, where I’m only seen from my knees up, I wear very comfortable shoes that don’t match the rest of my outfit since they are never seen on camera”, magician Robert Baxt.

 So I asked this question to the entertainment community and was surprised and the results.